 A: Yes.
-Years ago I read a book by Katherine Neville, titled The Eight.
+Years ago, I read a book by Katherine Neville, titled The Eight.
 I loved it, and I couldn’t find anything else like it at the time.
 The idea of a past life and how that might complicate a present life has always intrigued me.
 Then, one day the Muse walked up and hit me in the side of the head with this idea for the Calata–Immortal Warriors Series, and you really don’t say no to the Muse under those circumstances.
-Book one is nearing publication.
-The next two books are in rough draft and should be out in 2018, with the fourth started (yes, Arsen’s story, for all you beta readers who’ve been saying “please, when do we get Arsen?).
-Several more are planned — there’s Baz, Giam, Dante, I’ll bet even Phillipe finds a human he can’t resist.
+The Darkness in Dreams was released March 28, 2018.
+The Fire in Vengeance came out June 1, 2018.
+The Danger in Justice is due out August 10, 2018.
+The Tears in Midnight is the fourth book (yes, Arsen’s story, for all you beta readers who’ve been saying “please, when do we get Arsen?).
+Several more are planned — there’s Baz, Giam, Darius, I’ll bet even Phillipe finds a human he can’t resist.
 Even Kace.
 It’s very exciting and I’m happy to write their stories.

 Q: WHY DO YOU WRITE UNDER A PEN NAME?